matt-minich/Reddit-PRAW-API/README.md

 The script will output a .csv file with the name of the requested subreddt (e.g. 'trees.csv').
 Each row in the .csv will contain this data for each post:

 title: the title of the post

-author: the username of the poster original content: whether the post has been marked as original content (boolean)
+author: the username of the poster

+original content: whether the post has been marked as original content (boolean)

+time created: the time (in UTC) the post was posted

 selfpost: whether the post has been marked as a selfpost (boolean)

 stickied: whether the post is "stickied" to the top of the subreddit (boolean)

-selftext: the body text of the post (if the post is a selfpost) time created: the time (in UTC) the post was posted
-id:
-locked: whether the post has been locked by moderators (boolean) number of comments: the number of comments on the post
+locked: whether the post has been locked by moderators (boolean)

 NSFW: whether the post has been marked as containing adult content (boolean)

+selftext: the body text of the post (if the post is a selfpost)

+number of comments: the number of comments on the post

+score: the post's score (upvotes - downvotes) at the time of scraping

+upvote ratio: the percentage of votes that have been upvotes

 permalink: a direct link to the post
-score: the post's score (upvotes - downvotes) at the time of scraping upvote ration: the percentage of votes that have been upvotes

 url: the link included in the post or a link to the post itself (if selfpost)